And I am yet to meet them all.

 But I go too fast.

-While he eats and drinks he turns the pages of a book, though there is none but me to see this comedy.
 What a waste of waxen candles.
 He has a great store of stubs that he must have stole when my lady Moll and all were here.

 Of a morn, I visit the kitchen to see what I may beg.